 1. It streams games to your phone

 Or your tablet, or “another connected device” as Microsoft puts it.
-Presumably that means laptops and PCs, but could eventually include TVs and other streaming kit.
+That means phones, laptops and PCs, but could eventually include TVs and other streaming kit.

 All the heavy lifting that your Xbox One would normally do is dealt with by specially designed blades that sit inside data centres in 54 Azure regions around the world.
 That means Microsoft has the potential to make Project xCloud available in 140 countries.